vbinvu68/Optimizing-Energy-Demand-Response-using-quantum-algorithms/README.md

 A simple "greedy" algorithm that just uses the cheapest time *cannot* solve this—it just moves the peak.
 This is a complex, multi-objective optimization problem.

-## 🏆 Our Winning Solution: The "Grid-Aware" Global QUBO
+## 🏆 Our Solution: The "Grid-Aware" Global QUBO

 Our primary solution is a **holistic, "Grid-Aware" model** that views the entire 24-hour period as a single, connected problem.
 We formulated the challenge as a **QUBO (Quadratic Unconstrained Binary Optimization)**, the native language of quantum annealers.